Creative Interview Questions: Worthwhile or Waste of Time?

 Creates unnecessary pressure

-Even the most conventional interviews can be nerve-wracking for candidates, who are doing their best to make a good impression and convey their selling points.
-Unusual interview questions that are seemingly out of the blue can throw candidates for a loop, causing otherwise strong contenders to falter.
+Even the most conventional interviews can be nerve-wracking for candidates doing their best to make a good impression and convey their selling points.
+Unusual interview questions seemingly out of the blue can throw candidates for a loop, causing otherwise strong contenders to falter.

-Aside from creating unnecessary pressure, candidates may feel an unfair question caused them to perform poorly, which contributes to a negative candidate experience.
-With the prevalence of sites like Glassdoor, it’s all too easy for the word to get around about such experiences, which can hurt your chances of attracting the best candidates in the future.
+Aside from creating unnecessary pressure, candidates may feel an unfair question caused them to perform poorly, contributing to a negative candidate experience.
+With the prevalence of sites like Glassdoor, it’s too easy for the word to get around about such experiences, which can hurt your chances of attracting the best candidates.

 Irrelevant to the job

 The biggest gripe hiring experts have with creative questions is that they’re not grounded in skills, experience, or any other proven predictor of job performance, so many see them as frivolous.
-While unique questions certainly keep things from being boring, your ultimate goal is to find the best candidate, not to entertain them.
-Asking questions that are too far off in left field can distract from your purpose.
+While unique questions keep things from boring, your ultimate goal is to find the best candidate, not entertain them.
+Asking questions too far off in left field can distract from your purpose.

 Could set you up for legal trouble

-To mitigate legal risk in the hiring process, companies are often counseled to avoid asking for any information that’s not directly tied to a candidate’s ability to do the job.
+To mitigate legal risk in the hiring process, companies are often counseled to avoid asking for information not directly tied to a candidate’s job ability.
 Asking whether an applicant has children, for example, or talking about religion, could be grounds for a future discrimination lawsuit.
 So, too, could asking unique interview questions.

 Dr. Brenda Fellows, an organizational psychologist and adjunct professor at UC Berkeley’s Haas School of Business, spoke to Fast Company on the topic, saying not only are there “no true pros to [these] unusual interview practices, it often leads to legal challenges if you are unable to show specific job requirements whereas the practices demonstrate the job.”